Tob0t/home-and-building-automation-class/01_Session/Task2_SetupRasperry.md

 ## 5. Seeting up E-Mail notifier

-I foollowed the instructions on: https://learn.adafruit.com/raspberry-pi-e-mail-notifier-using-leds/prepare-python
+I followed the instructions on: https://learn.adafruit.com/raspberry-pi-e-mail-notifier-using-leds/prepare-python

 While installing I got an error so I used the following command to avoid errors: